 Norfolk Southern's ex-Conrail, ex-New York Central Chicago Line has three other lines feeding into it here.
 From the east are, first, CSX's ex-Chesapeake & Ohio, ex-Pere Marquette line from Grand Rapids, Michigan, and second, the ex-NYC / Michigan Central mainline from Detroit, now owned by Amtrak between Porter and Kalamazoo, Michigan.
-CSX and Amtrak use trackage rights on NS into Chicago, as does Canadian Pacific which has rights on CSX enabling them to reach Porter from Detroit.
+West of here, CSX and Amtrak use trackage rights on NS into Chicago.
 Entering the junction from the west is the former Conrail ex-NYC, ex-MC "Porter Branch" acquired by CSX in the Conrail breakup.
 Near Gibson in Hammond, Indiana, it joins the Indiana Harbor Belt main line.
 CSX trains then use trackage rights to a point just east of Dolton Junction, where they can transfer to the former B&OCT main and reach CSX's Barr Yard.
 At one time, the Porter Branch and the Amtrak line formed a continuous route (the Michigan Central mainline) that crossed the Chicago Line here.
 However, the diamonds were removed in the 1970s, leaving two separate lines that terminate at the junction.

 In addition, an Elgin, Joliet and Eastern branch line from Griffith, Indiana, entered the junction from the southwest and connected with the Chicago Line a few blocks east of the diamonds.
 The open area east of 15th Street along the NS tracks was the site of an interchange yard for NYC and EJ&E. The J's "Porter Line"--as it was known-- was abandoned in the mid 1980s.
 The abandoned right-of-way was south of the area displayed on the map at the right and ran on a NE/SW tangent.
 It fed into the Chicago Line to the right of where the map ends.

-Traffic on the NS Chicago Line is heavy; at least 80 movements a day including Amtrak's east coast trains.
+Traffic on the NS Chicago Line is heavy; at least 80 movements a day including Amtrak's trains to the east coast.
 The Amtrak ex-MC line features eight passenger trains a day (four each direction), six of them Detroit trains.
 The Chicago-Port Huron train (the "Blue Water") also uses the line, and an occasional NS local freight can be seen as well.
-Until 2005, more CP trains could be found on the Grand Rapids line than those of its owner.
+Until 2005, more Canadian Pacific trains could be found on the Grand Rapids line than those of its owner.
 Then trackage rights on the Chicago Line were obtained by CP and it now routes its trains on NS by way of a connection at Butler, Indiana.
-As a result, traffic on the CSX route has declined to less than ten trains a day, but still includes Amtrak's Chicago-Grand Rapids service.
+As a result, traffic on the CSX route has declined to five or six trains a day, but still includes Amtrak's Chicago-Grand Rapids service.

 Traffic on CSX's Porter Branch is spotty.
-Only a handful of CSX trains use it, but BNSF and UP trains headed for NS's giant yard at Elkhart, Indiana, can also be seen, as well as an occasional NS movement.
-There were indications awhile back that CSX would install diamonds or crossovers to connect the Porter Branch with the Grand Rapids line, thus enabling CSX to shift most of their Michigan trains off NS.
-However, this project has been placed on hold, and with the reduction in CP traffic on the Grand Rapids route, may never be implemented.
+Only a handful of CSX trains use it, but BNSF and UP trains to/from NS's giant yard at Elkhart, Indiana, can also be seen, as well as an occasional NS movement.

 A tower once stood where the Amtrak route feeds into the Chicago Line, but it was demolished many years ago and the junction (now known simply as "CP 482") has been remotely controlled ever since.
 Shortly after the MC diamonds were removed, both the Amtrak line and the Porter Branch were reduced to single track routes, although the latter has a siding about a half mile east of the junction.
 Porter is not what it was back in the 1950s, but it is still an important and busy location.